November 30th

 Commentary:

 When hunger strikes, self-esteem is thrown to the wind!
-Just like flies that keep swarming around fruit despite being shooed, a beggar keeps coming back asking for alms, even if he is shunned many times.
+Just like flies that continue swarming around fruit despite being shooed, a beggar keeps coming back asking for alms, even if he is shunned many times.

 Know when to give up!